A structure-preserving semi-implicit four-split scheme for continuum mechanics: Conclusions

 In this paper, we have designed and implemented a new structure-preserving semi-implicit 4-split scheme for the solution of the unified first order model of continuum mechanics originally introduced in \cite{PeshRom2014,GPRmodel}.
 The fluxes are split into four different contributions, leading to i) convective, ii) heat, iii) mechanical and iv) pressure sub-systems.
 The convection terms are discretized explicitly, while the remaining sub-systems are treated implicitly in a sequential manner.
 In this way, the maximum admissible time step is limited by a CFL-type stability condition that only depends on the bulk velocity of the medium and not on the acoustic, shear and heat wave speeds.
 This makes the resulting method very efficient for the simulation of low Mach number flows or solid mechanics with high shear speeds.
 The implicit discretization of the distortion field and thermal impulse equations allows the stiff relaxation limits of the model to be properly retrieved, thus ensuring the asymptotic preserving property.
 More specifically, the novel scheme approaches the discrete Navier-Stokes stress tensor and the Fourier law when the stiffness parameters in the source terms go to zero.
 Likewise, the implicit solution of the pressure sub-system allows the scheme to be consistent with the low Mach number limit of the model, given by the incompressible equations.
 Mimetic finite difference operators on a vertex-staggered Cartesian mesh permit to respect the curl-free involutions embedded in the governing equations of the distortion tensor and the thermal impulse in the case of linear or vanishing source terms, while a robust shock-capturing finite volume discretization is adopted for the nonlinear convective terms.
 Several benchmarks for both fluid and solid mechanics have been shown, assessing the accuracy and the effectiveness of the novel scheme.
 The suite of test cases spans a wide range of Mach numbers as well as different regimes of the material, from ideal fluids to elastic solids, demonstrating the wide applicability of the proposed approach.

 Further research will be devoted to the adoption of unstructured meshes with the aim of tackling more complex geometries, while preserving additional structure of the system exactly, see e.g. \cite{BoscheriGPRGCL,HTCLagrange,HTCLagrangeGPR}, as well as the incorporation of electromagnetic fields, following the general lines of \cite{GPRmodelMHD}.
 To improve the accuracy in space, high order extension is also foreseen following the ideas recently forwarded in \cite{CompatibleDG1}, while higher order in time may be achieved according to the lines presented in \cite{Spiteri3Split}.
+Last but not least, in future work we will try to find a compatible semi-implicit discretization that also provably satisfies a cell entropy inequality.